Emily Megas-Russell, LICSW

 Since 2005, I have been supporting individuals who experience trauma, anxiety, depression, psychosis, relationship challenges and spiritual & existential crisis.
 I have worked in community mental health in a variety of clinical and administrative settings supporting children, adults, and families.

 In therapy, I focus on the whole person (mind - body - spirit) and the multi-dimensional aspects of self.
+I strive to meet my clients where they are at, compassionately creating a safe environment for self-exploration and transformation at one's own pace.

 In life cycle ceremony, I strive to co-create an opportunity to celebrate meaningful and transformative moments in the life cycle, such as birth, union, loss, death, and life transitions.
 I believe that creating meaningful personal ceremony is a deeply healing way to connect with ourselves, the natural and spiritual worlds, those we love, and the sacredness of our own lives.

 I have a strong focus on social justice and anti-oppressive practices and celebrate each individual's unique expression of identity.
 I am committed to unlearning racism, sexism, cissexism, classism and other institutional mechanisms of oppression as they appear in myself and in the field of psychotherapy.
+(See Statement of Privilege & Harm).

 Any topic, taboo, or experience is welcome within my practice.
 I have experience supporting people in exploring their sexuality, learning how to meet their deepest needs, and uncovering blocks to intimacy and self-expression.

-As a movement teacher, dancer, and meditator, I bring mindfulness and embodiment practices into therapy to support deeper intuition and integration.
+As a movement teacher, dancer, and meditator, I bring mindfulness and somatic practices into therapy to support deeper intuition and integration.
 These practices are optional and adaptable to any level of ability or willingness.

 My VALUES are :